 January 23, 1924, the grand battleship, the USS Kentucky (B-66) was sold for scrap.
 Her first voyage in 1900 was from New York to the Far East for the Boxer Rebellion.
 Then onto the Mediterranean and Manila via the Suez Canal to stay in the region till 1904 until she returned to the NY port.
 After a five month overhaul she returned to action in staying along the east coast including landing in Havana during the Cuba Insurrection.
 In 1906 she joined the Roosevelt’s Great White Fleet as the oldest ship and was already viewed as obsolete.
 Decommissioned in 1909 it underwent a 6 year renovation.
 She then supported American forces along the eastern coast, Veracruz, Guantanamo Bay, Santo Domingo, Caribbean and Chesapeake areas until decommissioned in Philadelphia in 1920.
 USS Kentucky remained there until being sold for scrap.
 This move was part of the US Navy’s compliance with the newly-signed Washington Naval Treaty.

-July 3, 1925, Ray Ross was hanged from a scaffold in the jail yard on East Short Street in Lexington, KY.
-Ross was a 25 year old black male and attacked and raped a 9 year old black female.
+July 3, 1925, Ray Ross was hanged from a scaffold in the jail yard on East Short Street in Lexington.
+Ross was a 25 year old black male who attacked and raped a 9 year old black female.
 The crowd cheered as they witnessed the hanging.
-Ref: 1

 July 13, 1928, Kentucky holds the distinction for executing the most prisoners in a single day in America.
 Seven men were put to death, one right after another, by “Old Sparky”, the nickname given to the electric chair.
 The executions took place in Eddyville, KY at the Kentucky State Penitentiary, also known as the Castle on the Cumberland.
 The three black men and four white men had all committed murder.